ocpi/ocpi/OCPI.md

 This interface will receive:

  * operator : code of the operator
- * tokenId : tokenId that matches the one returned in the subscribe response
+ * subscription_id : subscription id that matches the one returned in the subscribe response
- * evseId: unique identifier of the EVSE inside the charge point
+ * evse-id: unique identifier of the EVSE inside the charge point
- * connectorNo: connector no on the given charge point
+ * connector-no: connector no on the given charge point
- * contractId : Contract Id that makes use of the charge point (be aware of privacy issues)
+ * contract-id : Contract Id that makes use of the charge point (be aware of privacy issues)
  * event: specific event types are found in the table below.
 * timestamp (ISO 8601)